rtosholdings/riptable/docs/source/tutorial/tutorial_datetimes.rst

 A Date object stores an array of dates with no time data attached.
 You can create Date arrays from strings, integer date values, or Matlab ordinal dates.
+For Matlab details, see `Matlab Dates and Times <https://www.mathworks.com/help/matlab/date-and-time-operations.html>`__.

 Creating Date arrays from strings is fairly common.
 If your string dates are in YYYYMMDD format, you can simply pass the list of strings to ``rt.Date()``::

     >>> rt.Date(['20210101', '20210519', '20220308'])